mattwaite/JOUR307-Data-Journalism/Assignments/4_SecondAgateAssignment/group_by_walkthrough.md

     |  ...          |   ...  |
     |---------------+--------|

-###Assignment###
+### Assignment

-1. Copy your homework notebook from last time, the one with UNL salaries.
-Rename it to something else.
-I called my SecondAgateHomework.ipynb
+1. Use your homework notebook from last time.
 2. Using what you've done already, let's extend it.
 We've calculated the median and mean salary for all UNL employees, but that doesn't tell the whole story.
 The mean includes football and basketball coaches.
 The medians don't show the differences between jobs at the university.
 So using what you've learned in this walkthrough, group the salaries by job title.
 3. Aggregate a count, a median and an average for each job title.
 Hint: You can do this all in one aggregate table.
-[See here](http://agate.readthedocs.org/en/1.2.0/tutorial.html#grouping-and-aggregating).
+[See here](http://agate.readthedocs.io/en/1.6.0/cookbook/statistics.html).
 One gotcha on that multiple aggregates in a single table thing: Watch out for commas.
 You need one at the end of every line EXCEPT the last aggregate.
 4. Sort the table by the count, putting the most common job title at the top.
 5. Print the table out.
 Limit it to the 50 most common jobs.
 6. Make sure you describe each step taken in Markdown between the commands.